 The acquisition of or internal development of software is capitalised only when the expenditure meets the definition and recognition criteria and when the amount of expenditure is greater than or equal to \$10 000.

-The internally developed computer software relates to the RTF's Bonds Management System with a remaining useful life of 1 year and 11 months.
+The internally developed computer software relates to the RTF's Bonds Management System with a remaining useful life of 11 months.